RIBA News Events 2023, London

 ‘Strikingly positive about recruiting’: RIBA Future Trends January 2023

-Thursday 23rd of February 2023 – The Royal Institute of British Architects (RIBA) has published the latest Future Trends survey results, a monthly report of the business and employment trends affecting the architects’ profession.
+Thursday 23rd of February 2023 – The Royal Institute of British Architects has published a monthly report of the trends affecting the architects’ profession.

 The new year began with some trepidation about workload, but a positive shift in the RIBA Future Trends Permanent Staffing Index indicates that architects were feeling the most optimistic about employing and retaining staff since May 2022.

 The first RIBA Future Trends Workload Index is negative (-11) and has deteriorated slightly but has recovered from the low of late Autumn 2022.
-Over the next three months, 18% of practices expect workloads to increase, 28% expect them to decrease, and 54% expect them to stay the same.
+Over the next three months, 18% of practices estimate workloads to increase, 28% expect them to drop, and 54% expect them to stay the same.

 The outlook among small practices (1-10 staff) remains negative (-14), down from -11 last month.
 In contrast, medium and large practices (11+ staff) maintain a positive outlook, with a combined balance figure of +7 in January, albeit down from +13 in December.